The Trusted Traveller

 If you are a frequent flier then being a member of a frequent flyer program is a must.
 Each program is a little different but basically how they work is for every mile you fly you earn a certain amount of points which once accumulated can be used instead of cash to book future flights.

 There are also many other ways to earn miles these days too, not just by being a frequent flyer.
-Using certain affiliated credit cards will earn you point just for day to day spending and some programs have special bonuses for shopping and booking with their affiliated partners.
+Using certain affiliated credit cards will earn you points just for day to day spending and some programs have special bonuses for shopping and booking with their affiliated partners.

 I use my card for everything I can, even rent, and find that my points are growing rapidly.